 - You were made redundant and didn’t work for a period of time or had to leave the UK due to COVID.

 - You work in the Construction Industry (CIS Refunds)

 - You have worked out of UK Seafarers Tax Refunds

-As we work on a No Refund No Fee Basis you’ve got nothing to lose and plenty to gain so why not apply for a PAYE tax refund online or give us a call.
+As we work on a No Refund No Fee Basis, you’ve got nothing to lose and plenty to gain, so why not apply for a PAYE tax refund online or call us.